-After 08 days of struggling to find the aircraft, our team got into the case delivering crucial intelligence that led to the finding of the missing aircraft HK2803 and later the search strategies that led to the finding of the 4 missing children aboard the aircraft.
+After local SAR Authorities struggled for 12 days to find the aircraft, our team got into the case delivering crucial intelligence that led to the finding of the missing aircraft HK2803 and later the search strategies that led to the finding of the 4 missing children aboard the aircraft.

 Commander of Special Operations Command, confirmed they followed step by step our analysis and recommendations.